-Exchange-traded derivative transactions (e.g., futures and options) are regularly settled through a central counterparty, the rules and regulations of which provide for daily margining of all current and future credit risk positions emerging out of such transactions.
-To the extent possible, we also use central counterparty clearing services for OTC derivative transactions ("OTC clearing"); we thereby benefit from the credit risk mitigation achieved through the central counterparty's settlement system.
+Exchange-traded derivative transactions (e.g., futures and options) are regularly settled through a central counterparty, the rules and regulations of which provide for daily margining of current and future credit risk positions emerging out of such transactions.
+To the extent possible, Deutsche Bank also use central counterparty clearing services for OTC derivative transactions ("OTC clearing"); Deutsche Bank thereby benefit from the credit risk mitigation achieved through the central counterparty's settlement system.

-In order to reduce the credit risk resulting from OTC derivative transactions, where OTC clearing is not available, we regularly seek the execution of standard master agreements (such as the International Swaps and Derivatives Association's master agreements for derivatives or the German Master Agreement for Financial Derivative Transactions) with our clients.
+In order to reduce the credit risk resulting from OTC derivative transactions, where OTC clearing is not available, Deutsche Bank regularly seek the execution of standard master agreements (such as the International Swaps and Derivatives Association's master agreements for derivatives or the German Master Agreement for Financial Derivative Transactions) with our clients.
 A master agreement allows the netting of rights and obligations arising under derivative transactions that have been entered into under such master agreement upon the counterparty's default, resulting in a single net claim owed by or to the counterparty ("close-out netting").
-For parts of the derivatives business (e.g., foreign exchange transactions) we also enter into master agreements under which we set off amounts payable on the same day in the same currency and in respect to transactions covered by such master agreements ("payment netting"), reducing our settlement risk.
+For parts of the derivatives business (e.g., foreign exchange transactions) Deutsche Bank also enter into master agreements under which Deutsche Bank set off amounts payable on the same day in the same currency and in respect to transactions covered by such master agreements ("payment netting"), reducing our settlement risk.

-In our risk measurement and risk assessment processes we apply netting only to the extent we have satisfied ourselves of the legal validity and enforceability of the master agreement in all relevant jurisdictions.
+In our risk measurement and risk assessment processes Deutsche Bank apply netting only to the extent Deutsche Bank have satisfied ourselves of the legal validity and enforceability of the master agreement in relevant jurisdictions.

-Also, we enter into collateral support annexes ("CSA") to master agreements in order to further reduce our derivatives-related credit risk.
+Also, Deutsche Bank enter into collateral support annexes ("CSA") to master agreements in order to further reduce our derivatives-related credit risk.
 These collateral support annexes generally provide risk mitigation through periodic (usually daily) margining of the covered exposure.
 The CSA also provides for the right to terminate the related derivative transactions upon the counterparty's failure to honor a margin call.
-As with netting, when we believe the collateral support annex is enforceable, we reflect this in our exposure measurement.
+As with netting, when Deutsche Bank believe the collateral support annex is enforceable, Deutsche Bank reflect this in our exposure measurement.

-As the replacement values of derivatives portfolios fluctuate with movements in market rates and with changes in the transactions in the portfolios, we also estimate the potential future replacement costs of the portfolios over their lifetimes or, in case of collateralized portfolios, over appropriate unwind periods.
-We measure the potential future exposure against separate limits.
-We supplement the potential future exposure analysis with stress tests to estimate the immediate impact of extreme market events on our exposures (such as event risk in our Emerging Markets portfolio).
+As the replacement values of derivatives portfolios fluctuate with movements in market rates and with changes in the transactions in the portfolios, Deutsche Bank also estimate the potential future replacement costs of the portfolios over their lifetimes or, in case of collateralized portfolios, over appropriate unwind periods.
+Deutsche Bank measure the potential future exposure against separate limits.
+Deutsche Bank supplement the potential future exposure analysis with stress tests to estimate the immediate impact of extreme market events on our exposures (such as event risk in our Emerging Markets portfolio).

-The potential future exposure measure which we use is generally given by a time profile of simulated positive market values of each counterparty's derivatives portfolio, for which netting and collateralization are considered.
-For limit monitoring we employ the 95th quantile of the resulting distribution of market values, internally referred to as potential future exposure ("PFE").
-The average exposure profiles generated by the same calculation process are used to derive the so-called average expected exposure ("AEE") measure, which we use to reflect potential future replacement costs within our credit risk economic capital, and the expected positive exposure ("EPE") measure driving our regulatory capital requirements.
+The potential future exposure measure which Deutsche Bank use is generally given by a time profile of simulated positive market values of each counterparty's derivatives portfolio, for which netting and collateralization are considered.
+For limit monitoring Deutsche Bank employ the 95th quantile of the resulting distribution of market values, internally referred to as potential future exposure ("PFE").
+The average exposure profiles generated by the same calculation process are used to derive the so-called average expected exposure ("AEE") measure, which Deutsche Bank use to reflect potential future replacement costs within our credit risk economic capital, and the expected positive exposure ("EPE") measure driving our regulatory capital requirements.
 While AEE and EPE are generally calculated with respect to a time horizon of one year, the PFE is measured over the entire lifetime of a transaction or netting set.
-We also employ the aforementioned calculation process to derive stressed exposure results for input into our credit portfolio stress testing.
+Deutsche Bank also employ the aforementioned calculation process to derive stressed exposure results for input into our credit portfolio stress testing.